 Mistake #1: Lacking Established Processes and Protective Measures

 Many Senior Living and healthcare laundry departments aren’t aware of the many tasks necessary to properly process all laundry in their facility.
 Others may be aware of the proper steps, but lack the physical space, equipment or supplies to efficiently and effectively clean and disinfect their laundry.
 Make sure your staff and community are following established healthcare laundry guidelines.

 Implement best practices to help ensure you have the right protection and processes in place:

 - Use PPE – Make sure sufficient PPE (typically gloves and gowns) is available and worn by staff when handling dirty linens or personals

 - Bag at the Point of Collection – Use laundry bags for soiled linens and personals at the point of collection.
 Only minimally touch again until they are in the designated soiled laundry area of the building to avoid contamination of air, surfaces and people by using laundry carts, hampers and more

-Evidence of Airborne COVID-19 Transmission Adds Importance to Bagging and PPE
+Evidence of Airborne Infectious Disease Transmission Adds Importance to Bagging and PPE

 It’s increasingly evident that one of the primary ways COVID-19 is transmitted is by aerosolized (airborne) particles,2 which makes protective measures during the bagging and unbagging of contaminated laundry even more important.
 Virus-containing aerosols can be generated through mechanical means,3 such as during the handling of contaminated linens and personal items.

 Ensure staff don proper PPE, including gloves, gowns and masks, both during bagging at the point of collection and unbagging just prior to laundering when handling potentially COVID-19 or other infectious laundry.

 - Store Clean and Soiled Laundry Separately – Designate different areas to keep soiled laundry separate from clean laundry

 - Perform Hand Hygiene – Staff should wash their hands with soap and water for 20 seconds immediately after removing gloves, gowns and other PPE.
 Position handwashing stations near where PPE is likely to be removed

 Mistake #2: Not Following Temperature Recommendations and Fabric Laundering Instructions